Chandrashekhar-cloud/linux-learning/README.md

 This repository is part of my continuous Linux and DevOps learning journey.

-More practice files, commands, and hands-on exercises will be added regularly.
+More practice files, commands, and hands-on exercises will be added regularly